cuulee/mapbox-geocoder-android/README.md

 check the [Geocoder Samples](https://github.com/mapbox/mapbox-geocoder-android/tree/master/samples/GeocoderSamples) folder.
 The `MainActivity` shows how to implement a `GeocoderAdapter` than you could pass to an Android `AutoCompleteTextView` to create a geocoder autocomplete widget.

+## Sample Apps

+See the `samples` folder for two complete apps that implement the Geocoder library:

+1. `LocationAddress` shows how to replace the stock Android geocoder with the Mapbox geocoder library.

+2. `GeocoderSamples` includes both forward and reverse geocoder activities, including code to implement an autocomplete widget.

+Both projects require that you supply your own `MAPBOX_ACCESS_TOKEN`.